 Parenting is always a challenge.
-Parenting as a single person, having a disability, or if you are much older or younger than most parents can give you some extra challenges.
+Parenting on your own, with a disability, or as a teen or grandparent gives you some extra challenges.
 But lots of people do it, and so can you.
 The key is to get the help and support you need.
 This page provides some ideas.

 THINGS YOU CAN DO